GeotrekCE/Geotrek-admin/docs/installation.rst

     CAPTURE_PORT=8000

 :notes:
-    In order to use a remote server (*recommended*), set the appropriate values for the connection.
+    In order to use a remote database server (*recommended*), set the appropriate values for the connection.
     The connection must be operational (it will be tested during install).
     *make sure postgresql > 9.3 and postgis > 2.1*